Skip to main content

 Small Business Legal Help: 3 Low-Cost Options

-Running a business often involves a mountain of paperwork, from compliance reports to employment contracts.
-Hiring an attorney to draft your contracts and legal documents can be expensive.
-The good news is that you can handle much of this paperwork on your own.
-Whether you need to hire an employee, or register your intellectual property, you can save your business money by creating your business online.
-FindLaw's forms comply with all state and federal requirements and contain the terms your business needs to insulate itself from liability.
+You can save money by creating your business online.
+FindLaw's forms comply with all state and federal requirements.
+They contain the terms your business needs to insulate itself from liability.
 All you need to do is fill in the specifics.

-If you don’t have time to fill out the forms yourself, in many situations, you can choose to have a professional complete them for you at a fraction of the cost of hiring an attorney.
-Of course, even if you don’t feel comfortable representing yourself in a certain legal matter, you can still save a significant amount of money on small business legal help by filling out do-it-yourself legal forms and then having an attorney review them.
+If you don't have time to fill out the forms yourself, you can choose to have a professional complete them for you at a fraction of the cost of hiring an attorney.
+Of course, even if you don't feel comfortable representing yourself in a certain legal matter, you can still save a significant amount of money.
+Fill out the do-it-yourself legal forms yourself and then have an attorney review them.
+Although these forms are a low-cost option, it's important to remember they don't replace personalized legal advice.

 Before going to a professional for small business legal help, it’s a good idea to explore the free legal resources that are at your disposal.
 Research will help you understand your legal issue, so if you do need to hire an attorney, you’ll know what questions to ask.
 On the other hand, you may find that the issue can be resolved without the help of a legal professional.

-Many organizations, like the U.S. Small Business Administration (SBA), offer free legal information on planning, starting, and managing a business.
-In addition, the SBA’s local district offices offer free consulting services to business owners.
-Take a look at the SBA’s directory to find a district office near you.
+Many organizations, like the U.S. Small Business Administration (SBA), offer free legal information.
+This includes information on planning, starting, and managing a business.
+Also, the SBA's local district offices offer free consulting services to business owners.
+Take a look at the SBA's directory to find a district office near you.

 Hiring a Private Attorney

-If you are interested in hiring a private attorney, you'll be able to find one in FindLaw's Lawyer Directory.
-A skilled business and commericial law attorney can help you, no matter what step you are in in the business formation process, from employment matters to intellectual property.
+If you are interested in hiring a private attorney, you'll be able to find one in FindLaw's directory of lawyers.
+A skilled business and commercial law attorney can help you succeed.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help